petershin/liferay-learn/readme/liferay-style-guide.md

 Each feature article should be as standalone as possible.
 Never assume the reader has (or might have) read another article on the same topic.
 If it's helpful to link to another article, definitely do it, but avoid language like this:

-*You may have noticed this thing when [doing this other thing in this other article].
-Here's how it works.*
+*You may have noticed the Big Red Button at the bottom of the screen in the article on Foos.
+Here's what it does.*

 Instead, do this: